Why is My Dog Bleeding From Her Vagina?

 The first explanation as to why a female dog is bleeding from her vulva is that she is in heat.
 Female dogs have a reproductive cycle that can be divided into four phases.
 They are the following:

 - Proestrus: the dog is not fertile, but she is preparing for this period by releasing hormones.
-These can cause swelling of the vaginal area, as well as bleeding.
+These can cause swelling of the vaginal area, as well as bleeding or bloody discharge.
 Dog spotting can be seen when there is blood on the ground where they sit.

 - Estrus: it is during this time the dog is fertile.
 It can last between 3 to 17 days, but the dog should not bleed.
 They will want to find a mate and develop various behavioral changes.